-Nikki Bella Gushes Over Boyfriend, Artem Chigvinstev In New Interview
+Nikki Bella Gushes Over Boyfriend, Artem Chigvinstev, In New Interview

 Artem has been popping up on Nikki’s Instagram page.
 She recently included him in a promotional post for her activewear line, My Birdie Bee.
 In the video, he’s picking her up and twirling her around as if they’re on the dance floor.
 It also looks like they’re about to kiss at one point in the short clip.

 Nikki also posted a throwback photo of her and Artem on Dancing With The Stars late last month.
-Based on the caption, it appears that it was a reaction to the news that he had been cut from DWTS’ team of professional dancers.
+Based on the caption, it appears that it was a reaction to the news that he had been cut from DWTS’s team of professional dancers.

 “One door may have closed but SO many are about to open up for you @theartemc,” she wrote.
 “You are so talented even beyond the ballroom.”

-As Us Weekly notes, in an episode of Nikki and Brie Bella’s podcast Artem revealed that he had been let go from the show days before announcement about the pros and celebrity contestants was made.
+As Us Weekly notes, in an episode of Nikki and Brie Bella’s podcast, Artem revealed that he had been let go from the show days before announcement about the pros and celebrity contestants was made.

 But, despite the disappointing news, it looks like Nikki and Artem are committed to being partners in their romantic lives, which is good news for fans who see them as “relationship goals.”